hale2024/Hale-Insta/server/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]]() -->
 The motivation behind this project was to create a sophisticated application which requires in-depth planning to execute.
 This is without a doubt the most ambitious project I've done so far.
 <br />
-When I set out to build this app I only had basic knowledge of `React`, and learning by doing proved to be the best way to pick up `React` fast.
+When I set out to build this app I only had basic knowledge of `React` and `Node.js` and learning by doing proved to be the best way to pick up `React` fast.

 ### **Built With**